 See CrashPlan service.

 An encryption key that is user-created (using the Passphrase or Generate options) and is used instead of the encryption key generated by the CrashPlan app.
-The custom key option greatly increases user responsibility because there is no way to recover a backup if the custom key is lost or forgotten, and our technical support team has no way to help recover a custom key.
+The custom key option greatly increases user responsibility because there is no way to recover a backup if the custom key is lost or forgotten, and our Customer Champions have no way to help recover a custom key.